Are You Living On Sesame Street?

 When Count von Count shows how to count to ten, he does so with kindness, even though the image of him is that of a bloodthirsty vampire.
 (He was my least favorite character as a child.)
 The characters and people got along.
 Oscar the Grouch may have been a meanie at times but he was a caring grouch.

 The biggest positive takeaway from Sesame Street is the way no one judges anyone else.
 Now, that’s the street I want to live on!
 Nobody tells Grover and Cookie Monster that their blue fur is weird or that Elmo’s voice is too high-pitched.
 Nope.
-They all get along because they have open minds and don’t judge based on prejudices or false information.
+They all get along because they have open minds and don’t judge based on prejudices, fear, or insecurities.

-Don’t they tell the truth on Sesame Street?
-It’s been a long while since I’ve seen the show, but I remember themes about telling the truth.
-The characters on Sesame Street want to live in a healthy family where if you have a problem, you can just talk it out and address anything.
+The characters on Sesame Street show what it’s like to be in healthy relationships where, if there is a problem, they communicate with one another instead of ignoring the issue.
 In real life, the passive-aggressive monster loves to show its ugly head in unhealthy relationships where one wants to feel superior to the other.
+I’d rather live on Sesame Street.

 The people on Sesame Street are from diverse races and nationalities and accept one another.
-They want to learn about different cultures and languages and learn from each other like all our ancestors did at the turn of the century when there was an influx of immigrants coming to America for a better life.
+They want to learn about different cultures and languages and learn from each other like all our ancestors did at the turn of the 20th century when there was an influx of immigrants coming to America for a better life.
 Sure, there were squabbles, but it was because of fear of the unknown.
-Once people realized that different cultures didn’t mean different species, we learned to get along.
+Once people realized that different cultures didn’t mean harm to theirs, we learned to get along.
 Sesame Street shows us how.

 Look, we learn our biases and prejudices from our families.
 It’s that simple.
 What is going on now with so many of us hating on the immigrants would be an easy fix on Sesame Street.
 Grover or Kermit the Frog would tell us that we need to focus on our lives, work to make our lives better, and stop worrying about what someone else is getting or doing (unless they are interrupting your peace or doing something illegal or immoral, then by all means, do something about it.)

 I am just as at fault as many, thinking we are more deserving of a good life and to hell with everyone else.
 Only it doesn’t help us live well to harbor resentment and anger.
-If we paid more attention to ourselves and our goals and dreams, we would figure out how to attain them instead of complaining we can’t.
+If we paid more attention to ourselves and our goals and dreams and were curious about life, we would figure out that to live a satisfying life; we need to stop complaining and being close-minded to things that are different than us.
 Cookie Monster would tell you that you need to share your specialness.
-You’re not a bitter person, you learned that behavior from someone close to you and can unlearn it.
+Let’s dissolve the bitterness.
+That’s learned behavior from someone who was scared and wanted things to stay the same.
+Life doesn’t work that way.
+It needs to ebb and flow just like water cutting through a canyon.
+And if you don’t like the way things are going, do something constructive about it.

 To Sesame Street,